junewunder/gml-popl24/README.md

 ## Download and installation instructions

-We support two ways to evaluate the artifact.
-The first is to use a VM image with the artifact pre-built.
-The second is to build and run it natively on a Unix system.
+The artifact is intended to be built and run on a Unix system or VM, but will also likely work on [WSL][wsl].
 This artifact is known to run on the following environments:

 - Ubuntu 20.04.6 LTS running on an Intel i7 with 15.2 GiB of RAM
 - macOS 13.4.1 on M1 macbook pro with 16GB of RAM

-**Option 1:** Download the VM image located [here][vm].
-The image already has all dependencies installed, and the code pre-built.
-You can skip to "Evaluation instructions" below (unless you wish to rebuild the artifact code, in which case you can proceed with "Install remaining dependencies and build artifact" below).

-The VM image has been tested on VirtualBox 7.0, but should be widely compatible.

-**Option 2:** Download the tarball located [here][tarball].
+Download the tarball from Zenodo.
 Untar it using, e.g.

     tar -xvf gml-popl24